adam-sse/geneseer/README.md

 The classpaths (command line arguments 3 and 4) can be specified with the platform-specific file separator character (`;` on Windows, `:` on Unix-likes).
 If `;` is not used, then `:` may also be used on Windows.

-To get prettier and filtered log output, add the following JVM arguments (*not* command line arguments for this program, they need to be specified before the main class or `-jar` parameter):
+To specify the encoding of the source files of the project to repair, pass the JVM argument `file.encoding`.
+Note that this is *not* a command line argument for this program, it needs to be specified before the main class or `-jar` parameter with `-D`.
+For example `-Dfile.encoding=ISO-8859-1`.
+If this is not specified, the default encoding of the operating system is used.

+To get prettier and filtered log output, add the following JVM arguments:

 * `-Djava.util.logging.config.class=net.ssehub.program_repair.geneseer.logging.LoggingConfiguration`
 * `-Djava.util.logging.config.file=logging.properties`